 A learning strategy designed to enhance a student's knowledge, personal development, professional development and professional preparation by integrating academic study with practical experience.
-Student completes on-the-job training in a computer environment.
-Students complete a minimum of 33 clock hours of work for each credit hour earned.
+Students complete on-the-job training in a computer environment (a minimum of 33 clock hours of work for each credit hour earned).
 Instructor approval required.